taayls/hydrobuddy/README.md

-# hydrobuddy
+# HydroBuddy
-🌱 Advanced automated hydroponics using Raspberry Pi/Arduino
+> 🌱 Advanced automated deep water culture hydroponics using Raspberry Pi/Arduino.

+Automatically control your deep water culture hydroponic system using a Raspberry Pi and Arduino.

+## Table of Contents